AndrewGrant31/windows-terminal-settings/README.md

 Keep the lines marked with REM; deleting them does, occasionally, cause problems.

 You can, of course, change the colorScheme to suite your own needs.

+You will, also, need to change the name of the json code file to settings.json